-You’ve started teaching English online six months ago.
+You started teaching English online six months ago.
 How did you land your first job?

-My very first teaching job was with a contact of my friend who runs a language school in Poland.
+My very first teaching job was through a contact of my friend who runs a language school in Poland.
 The teacher there allowed me to join her classes as a guest speaker, which was amazing as I was able to get some real experience under the watchful eye of a seasoned teacher.

-I found my current job at istudyonline.ru, which is based in Russia, by being in the right place at the right time: I made a post on one of the ESL groups on Facebook introducing myself, and I was contacted by Alexandra, the owner of the company I now work for.
+I found my current job at istudyonline.ru, which is based in Russia, by being in the right place at the right time.
+I made a post on one of the ESL groups on Facebook, introducing myself, and I was contacted by Alexandra, the owner of the company I now work for.
 I had a very informal chat via Skype with her and her husband, and they offered me the opportunity to work for them on a trial basis.

 Can you tell us more about your teaching job?

-The online language school istudyonline.ru is a new company and they are currently growing and proving to be very successful in the Russian market.
+The online language school istudyonline.ru is a new company, and they are currently growing and proving to be very successful in the Russian market.
 I mostly teach conversational classes using a range of materials, from books and online resources to lessons I plan from scratch.
-Just recently we have started to work with IELTS students, and we are now running IELTS preparation courses.
+Just recently, we have started to work with IELTS students, and we are now running IELTS preparation courses.

 Who are your students?

 The teaching schedule is organized by the school and based around the hours the students are free to study.
-I generally get a schedule on the weekend for the up and coming week.
-There is some flexibility with the schedule and students are generally accommodating if you have to change a class time for a reason, but I would normally agree on this in advance with the school.
+I generally get a schedule on the weekend for the up-and-coming week.
+There is some flexibility with the schedule, and students are generally accommodating if you have to change a class time for a reason, but I would normally agree on this in advance with the school.

 Were there any challenges you had to adjust to when you started teaching online?

-Get more comfortable as an online teacher with the Bridge suite of Specialized Certification in Teaching English Online, which includes a Virtual Teaching Practicum.
+Get more comfortable as an online teacher with the Bridge suite of Specialized Certification courses in Teaching English Online, which includes a Virtual Teaching Practicum.